mtshiba/nsh/readme.md

 [![nimble](https://raw.githubusercontent.com/yglukhov/nimble-tag/master/nimble.png)](https://github.com/yglukhov/nimble-tag)

 nsh is the **SH**ell implemented on **N**im. nsh can use not only shell commands, but also Nim code.
-Some shell commands are wrapped or implemanted by Nim, so you can use nsh instead of Cygwin!

-* Commands are implemented in 'nshpkg/unixcmd.nim'.
+* Commands are implemented in 'nshpkg/unixcmd.nim' and 'nshpkg/unixcmd_script.nim'.
 If you want these procs in other source code, use 'import nshpkg/unixcmd'.
+(If you use NimScript, use 'import nshpkg/unixcmd_script.nim'.)

 * You can use 'tocl' to export nim variables to shell.